andreasgrv/website/content/posts/education_in_greece.md

 difficult task, it is not merely a matter of counting "staring at book" minutes.
 People learn different things, at different rates, from various sources.
 And anyhow, even tests and exams can fail at capturing how much someone has learned.
-However, somehow a Greek mana (mother) can tell by counting how long her child has been in its room.
+However, somehow a Greek mana (mother) can tell by counting how long her child has been in the bedroom.

 4. Computer games and the telly, ironically, sometimes have more to offer than several books.
 This is likely if you know what to look for and especially likely if the books are badly written in the first place like many of the Greek educational system books are.

-5. The Greek educational system vastly strengthens social inertia by retaining it's inherent inconsistencies and contradictions.
+5. The Greek educational system vastly strengthens social inertia by retaining its inherent inconsistencies and contradictions.
 It manages in such a way to be easily refutable by anyone, and therefore to lack even basic credibility, making parents take matters into their hands and leveraging the weight of education to private schools and lessons (which vastly exploit and exacerbate the problem towards their own interests).